Description

 B3P86 specifies the same functional with the non-local correlation provided by Perdew 86, and B3PW91 specifies this functional with the non-local correlation provided by Perdew/Wang 91.

-O3LYPis a three-parameter functional similar to B3LYP:
+O3LYP is a three-parameter functional similar to B3LYP:

 A*EXLSD+(1-A)*EXHF+B*ΔEXOPTX+C*ΔECLYP+(1-C)ECVWN

-where A, B and C are as defined by Cohen and Handy in reference [Cohen01].
+where A, B and C are as defined by Cohen and Handy in reference [ Cohen01 A. J. Cohen and N. C. Handy, “Dynamic correlation,” Mol.
+Phys., 99 (2001) 607-15.
+DOI: 00268970010023435 ].

 Functionals Including Dispersion